kkeroo/adhoc_marketplace/README.md

 #### Organisational requirements
 - The development team should use version control system
 - Docker should be included in the application development

+## Key techonologies
+- Ganache: personal ethereum blockchain to easily deploy and monitor smart contracts.
+- IPFS: used to store user's data.
+- Veramo: SSI framework.
+- Solidity: for developing smart contracts.
+- Mapbox: for geofencing, extracting coordinates.
+- Web3.js: to connect our frontend application with the blockchain.
+- ReactJS: to develop our frontend.
+- Docker: contenerize the application.